 In high school, students are also considered tardy if they do not arrive to each class on time during the school day.
-Students receiving repeat tardies will be assigned consequences based on the chart below:
+Students receiving 1+ tardy per day will serve Refocus the following day.
+Students earning 3+ tardies per day will go to the deans' room for the rest of the day